learn-static/foundations-3-data/intro-data.md

 Notice that as advertised, the main pane of your browser window now shows the data in a plain text format (text without formatting).
 The value of each cell (box) in what GitHub displayed as a table or spreadsheet is in fact a bit of text, and individual cells are separated by a comma.
 This plain text, comma separated format is the true csv--the table you saw GitHub create is an interpretation or visualization of that underlying document.

 2. Open a new, blank Google Sheet.
+    - Notice that all cells (boxes) in a Google Sheet can be described by the combination of their column letter and row number.
+Thus, the cell in the upper left-hand corner of any Google Sheet is A1, which is above A2 and to the left of B1, and so on.
-In cell A1, enter the `IMPORTDATA` function to tell Google to import the data direcly from this GitHub url.
-Like other formulas and functions in Google Sheets, this function begins with an `=` to tell Google you are entering a formula, and the function is followed by information explaining what you want the command to do in parentheses.
-As [Google's official IMPORTDATA documentation](https://support.google.com/docs/answer/3093335?hl=en) explains, your url should be in parentheses, in the form =IMPORTDATA("www.yoururl.com").
-In the case of the author of this document, the command will be =IMPORTDATA("https://raw.githubusercontent.com/gabrielesh/foundations-3-data/main/_data/pets.csv")
+    - In cell A1, enter the `IMPORTDATA` function to tell Google to import the data direcly from this GitHub url.
+    - Like other formulas and functions in Google Sheets, this function begins with an `=` to tell Google you are entering a formula, and the function is followed by information explaining what you want the command to do in parentheses.
+    - As [Google's official IMPORTDATA documentation](https://support.google.com/docs/answer/3093335?hl=en) explains, your url should be in parentheses, in the form =IMPORTDATA("www.yoururl.com").
+    - In the case of the author of this document, the command will be =IMPORTDATA("https://raw.githubusercontent.com/gabrielesh/foundations-3-data/main/_data/pets.csv")
-3. As soon as you enter this command in full, the spreadsheet should populate with your **pets.csv** data.
+4. As soon as you enter this command in full, the spreadsheet should populate with your **pets.csv** data.
 Name your document "pets" by typing "pets" in the box labled "Untitled Spreadsheet" in the top left hand corner of your Google Sheet.
-4. In order to avoid having the spreadsheet update in response to any changes to the GitHub data, you can eliminate the IMPORTDATA command:
+5. In order to avoid having the spreadsheet update in response to any changes to the GitHub data, you can eliminate the IMPORTDATA command:
     - copy cells A1:I17 (all of the cells that include data in your spreadsheet) by selecting the cells with your mouse or touchpad, and copying.
 You can copy by selecting Command + C (Mac) or Ctrl + C (PC) or by navigating to the Google Sheets menu and selecting **Edit > Copy**.
     - With the cells still selected, paste your copied text as values only.
 You can do this by selecting Command + Shift + V (Mac) or Ctrl + Shift + V (PC) or navigating to the Google Sheets menu and selecting **Edit > Paste Special> Paste Values Only**.
     - Now select cell A1 and notice that your command has been erased--only the word "name" remains.